andrelandgraf/andrelandgraf/contents/articles/2023-11-15_website_reviews_beginners_guide.md

 - Check the Network tab
 - Review the code

 The order of the steps doesn't really matter, but I like to start with the user experience and then move on to the more technical aspects.
 You also don't have to go through all the steps.
 For your personal site, you may want to do so, but for a peer review, you can focus on some specific areas.
 You may learn the most by inspecting the code on cool sites, but each step can help to give constructive feedback.
-Let's go through each step in more detail.

 ## Review the website from the perspective of a first-time visitor